Joel Cassingham, M.D.

 Pediatric & Adolescent Medicine (Children)

 It’s 3 p.m., and school just dismissed for the day.
 Your 15-year-old son is getting a ride home with one of his friends.
 Before they leave the school parking lot, his buddy pulls out a device that looks like a USB flash drive that can be charged in a computer.
 But it isn’t a computer device at all.
 It’s a Juul — a trendy vaping device among teenagers and young adults.
 And he asks your son if he is interested in trying it.

 E-cigarettes are battery-powered devices that heat a liquid into an aerosol that the user inhales.
 According to the surgeon general, e-cigarettes are the most commonly used tobacco product among youth, surpassing the traditional cigarette.
+In 2018, e-cigarette use among high school students increased significantly from 11.7 to 20.8 percent.
 The term “Juuling” perhaps is more widely known among adolescents than adults.
 In many cases, it is an after- or before-school activity that underage high school students engage in now more than ever before.
 Yet, according to a USA Today article, each cartridge or pod holding approximately 200 puffs contains just as much nicotine as a pack of cigarettes.

 While the full impact of the e-cigarette industry still is under debate, one thing is clear: Nicotine is an addictive substance and can harm brain development — especially in children and young adults.
 Many vaping devices contain nicotine and harmful chemicals, and although masked as flavorful alternatives, it also arouses the interest and curiosity of underage boys and girls about cigarette smoking.

 As a pediatrician, I encourage parents to have conversations with their kids before other kids’ behaviors influence their decisions.
 Here are some tips from the Centers of Disease Control about how to start the conversation about e-cigarettes and vaping: